Almost 1 Million COVID infections in Germany: What have we learned? | DW | 26.11.2020

 But it is not a miracle cure.
 It shortens the healing process by a few days in patients who receive oxygen, but it does not improve their chances of survival.
 Meanwhile, the WHOadvises against Remdesivir for hospitalized COVID-19 patients.

-Doctors are also tried to use other drugs that are already on the market to combat the coronavirus.
+Doctors are also trying to use other drugs that are already on the market to combat the coronavirus.
 These include the anti-inflammatory dexamethasone , the RNA polymerase inhibitor Avigan and the malaria drug hydroxylchloroquine.
-The efficacy and safety of the first two drugs has not yet been conclusively proven, while hydroxylchloroquine has been shown to be ineffective and are even possibly dangerous.
+The efficacy and safety of the first two drugs has not yet been conclusively proven, while hydroxylchloroquine has been shown to be ineffective and may even possibly be dangerous.

 How far along is vaccine development?